PhilT/fsharp-reference/electricvisions/content/2019-11-06-project-reboot-all-in-on-fsharp.md

 title: Project Reboot - Going all in on F#
 description: Whoah!
 Over a year since I posted updates!
 Selling our house and all our stuff and moving into a van is time consuming!
 In that time I've had a chance to re-evaluate some of the choices I made when starting this project.
 created: 2019-11-06
-updated:
+updated: 2021-02-15
-keywords: f# functional netcore
+keywords: game f# functional netcore
 ---

 After an encouraging start with my library in JavaScript I got the nagging